Bollywood ladies raise the bar on physical role transformation | ExBulletin

+Many actresses have taken inspiration from their male counterparts and are working on one film at a time, which is the moment when they set to work on such a drastic transformation.

-New Delhi, February 2 (IANS) We have often seen actors go through an intense physical transformation for their roles.
+New Delhi: We have often seen actors go through an intense physical transformation for their roles.
 Think of Aamir Khan in Dangal or Salman Khan in Sultan.
 Right now, however, it’s the turn of the leading Bollywood women to experiment with their bodies for roles.

 Many actresses have taken inspiration from their male counterparts and are working on one film at a time, which is the moment when they set to work on such a drastic transformation.
 The tendency for actresses to shoot for several films at the same time remains.
 However, those who want to perfect a specific look for a particular role have recently learned to stay away from other assignments during tenure.